Changes in the Estonian Value Added Tax Act

-Until the end of 2021, if the purchaser is insolvent – it has no influence to the amount of VAT payable on the goods or services, if the goods were actually transferred or the services were actually provided, but the purchaser has failured to pay for goods or services partially or in full.
+Until the end of 2021, the insolvency of the purchaser has no influence on the amount of VAT payable on the goods or services, if the goods were actually transferred or the services were actually provided, but the purchaser has not paid for goods or services partially or in full.
 Change of the VAT calculation related to invoices which are partially or in full unpaid arises from the judgment of the European Court in case C-246/16.
 By this judgment, the European Court changed its earlier treatment of Article 90 (2) of the EU VAT Directive 2006/112/EC.

 - the invoice is issued for the transfer of goods or provision of services in accordance with the requirements of Article 37 of the VAT Act;

 - the amount of VAT from the sales transaction is calculated and declared in the VAT return concerning the taxable period during which the supply of the goods or services was created;

 - no less than 12 months and no more than three years has passed from the due date of the payment of the invoice, except in case described in clause 6;